 Use a large container for soaking coir, as the size will increase by five to seven times.
 A large bucket is adequate for a brick, but soaking a bale requires a container such as a large garbage can, wheelbarrow or a plastic small wading pool.

 Once the coir has been soaked, applying coir mulch is really no different than using peat or bark mulch.
-A layer 2 to 3 inches thick is adequate, although you may want to use more to keep weeds in check.
+A layer 2 to 3 inches (5 to 7.6 cm.) thick is adequate, although you may want to use more to keep weeds in check.
 If weeds are a serious concern, consider using landscape cloth or other barrier under the mulch.